Scaling and root planing: Plaque build up and bone loss

 The first evidence of periodontal disease damage becomes apparent in radiographs as the crestal bone of the jaw begins to become blunted, slanted, or scooped out in appearance.
 This destruction occurs as a result of the effect of bacterial endotoxins on bone tissue.
 Because the bone is alive, it contains cells in it that build bone, known as osteoblasts, and cells that break down bone, called osteoclasts.
 Usually these work at the same speed and keep each other in balance.
 In periodontitis, however, the chemical mediators, or by-products, of chronic inflammation stimulate the osteoclasts, causing them to work more rapidly than the cells that build bone.
 The net result is that bone is lost, and the loss of bone and attachment tissues is called periodontal disease.

 These processes will persist, causing greater damage, until the infectious bacterial agents (plaque) and local irritating factors (calculus) are removed.
 In order to effectively remove these at this stage in the disease process, brushing and flossing are no longer sufficient.
-This is due to several factors, the most important to note being the depth of the periodontal pocket.
+This is due to several factors, the most important being the depth of the periodontal pocket.
 Brushing and flossing are effective only at removing the soft materia alba and biofilm in supragingival areas, and in pockets up to 3 mm deep.
 Even the best brushing and flossing is ineffective at cleaning pockets of greater depths, and are never effective in removing calculus.
 Therefore, in order to remove the causative factors that lead to periodontal disease, pocket depth scaling and root planing procedures are often recommended.

 Once the bacteria and calculus are removed from the periodontal pocket, the tissue can begin to heal.
 The inflammation dissipates as the infection declines, allowing the swelling to decrease which results in the gums once again forming an effective seal between the root of the tooth and the outside environment.
 However, the damage caused by periodontal disease never heals completely.
 Bone loss due to the disease process is irreversible.
 The gingival tissue of the gums also tends to suffer permanent effects once the disease reaches a certain point.
 Because gum tissue requires bone to support it, if bone loss has been extensive, a patient will have permanent recession of the gums, and therefore exposure of the roots of the teeth in involved areas.
 If the bone loss is extensive enough, the teeth may begin to become mobile, or loose, and without intervention to arrest the disease process, will be lost.

-Contrary to old beliefs, it is not a normal part of aging to lose one's teeth.
+Contrary to old beliefs, it is not a normal part of aging to lose teeth.
 Rather, it is periodontal disease that is the main cause of tooth loss in the adult population.